St. Bartholomew's Episcopal Church

 An ongoing Wish List includes: towels, sheets, toiletries, cleaning supplies, silverware.
 Clothing donations are also welcomed.
 Items may be left in labeled boxes outside at the church.

+Anyone interested in being part of this continuing outreach program, would be most welcome.
 Please contact Pam Hobson with questions: email.

 PictureLobster Bake fundraiser